nestjs/docs.nestjs.com/content/techniques/sql.md

 export class UsersModule {}
 ```

-> info **Hint** Learn more about the entity subscribers [here](https://typeorm.io/#/listeners-and-subscribers/what-is-a-subscriber).
+> info **Hint** Learn more about entity subscribers [here](https://typeorm.io/#/listeners-and-subscribers/what-is-a-subscriber).

 #### Migrations

 [Migrations](https://typeorm.io/#/migrations) provide a way to incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.
 To generate, run, and revert migrations, TypeORM provides a dedicated [CLI](https://typeorm.io/#/migrations/creating-a-new-migration).

-Migration classes are separate from Nest application.
-Their lifecycle is maintained by TypeORM CLI.
-Therefore, you are not able to leverage the dependency injection and any other Nest specific feature.
-To learn more about migrations, follow the guide in the [official documentation](https://typeorm.io/#/migrations/creating-a-new-migration).
+Migration classes are separate from the Nest application source code.
+Their lifecycle is maintained by the TypeORM CLI.
+Therefore, you are not able to leverage dependency injection and other Nest specific features with migrations.
+To learn more about migrations, follow the guide in the [TypeORM documentation](https://typeorm.io/#/migrations/creating-a-new-migration).

 #### Multiple databases